avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      * @param remainingBalanceOwner The remaining balance owner of the validator.
      * @param disableOwner The disable owner of the validator.
      * @param weight The weight of the node on the L1.
-     * @return ValidationID of the registered validator.
+     * @return validationID The ID of the registered validator.
      */
     function _initiateValidatorRegistration(
         bytes memory nodeID,